jakeloggins/Clod-scripts/README.md

 This section explains the behavior of the Clod scripts as an esp chip is added to the system and a user performs typical interactions with it. **If you just want to use Clod, you don't need to read this section.** This is intended for developers who want to improve the codebase, contribute to the sketch library, create their own GUI, or integrate Clod with 3rd party services.

-Initial Config
+Init_Config
 --------------

+* To start, you need to know what kind of esp chip you have and hard code the values into the `ESPBoardDefs.h` file within the Init_Config's `src` folder.
+Platformio Io needs these values within the uploader script later on in the process.
+To find out what you should enter in this file, go [here](http://docs.platformio.org/en/latest/platforms/espressif.html#espressif).

-To start, the Initial_Config sketch should be flashed to an esp chip.
-The script broadcasts as the "Clod" wifi network.
-When a user connects, they are prompted to enter the user/pass of their home wifi network.
+* After verifying the values, flash the Init_Config sketch to the chip.
+The sketch opens an access point with the SSID "Clod."
+When connected, users are prompted to enter the user/pass of their home WiFi network.

-The sketch will then get information about the esp chip, format it into an object, and send it to ` /init/control/[chipID] `
+* The sketch gets more information about the chip, formats it into an object, and sends it to ` /init/control/[chipID] `

-Initial config will produce this object and pass it to persistence, which stores it in the active_init_list
+* The persistence script grabs the object and adds it to the active_init_list.json file.

-active_init_list example:
+active_init_list.json example:
 ```
 {
   "16019999": {